 These days, the students from Ølsted School jump and play their way through learning on ActiveFloors interactive learning floor.
-The about 100 students were able to use the floor for the first time shortly after returning to school – all thanks to their parents’ amazing level of commitment and involvement.
+Shortly after returning to school 100 students were able to use the floor for the first time – all thanks to their parents’ amazing level of commitment and involvement.

 From idea to reality